 16 Inches On-Center

-Load-bearing walls are usually 16 inches apart, on-center.
+Load-bearing wall studs are usually 16 inches apart, on-center.
 This predictable spacing lets you easily find studs when trying to hang a picture, install shelves, or put in new kitchen wall cabinets, among other projects.

 24 Inches On-Center